GuillemFP/DoubleDragon3/README.md

 Currently there is only the first part of one stage.
 Only one type of enemy is accessible.
 Around the area up to 9 enemies will spawn.
 When all of them are defeated, the wooden door will open.
 The game will end when a player steps inside.
 You can also lose if you spend all the initial 25 coins using continues or playing with other players.

+## Acknowledgements

+In this project I have used [parson](https://github.com/kgabis/parson) to handle the json document provided.